Species, Site and Habitat Conservation

 Basic monitoring: This is based on a regular review of information from the field.
 Information on particular KBAs is submitted on simple but structured forms.
 Visitors to KBAs are welcome to fill a Basic Monitoring Form, which can be downloaded here: nk_kba_form

 Detailed monitoring: This monitoring is more time-consuming and expensive than basic monitoring.
 So it is targeted at a sub-set of sites where it is likely to be both more useful and more feasible.
 One of the main detailed monitoring includes the Annual water fowl counts which targets to estimate populations of water birds across Kenya.
 This assists in adaptive management of sites.

-The annual report, Kenya’s Important Bird Areas Status and Trends, provides information on the conditions, pressures and responses at Kenya’s IBAs, based on monitoring results and other sources.
+The annual report, Kenya’s Key Biodiversity Areas Status and Trends, provides information on the conditions, pressures and responses at Kenya’s KBAs, based on monitoring results and other sources.
 The report identifies threats at site level and provides recommendations for highest priority conservation action.
 It is a useful tool to guide site management planning, and forms part of national reporting to the Convention of Biological Diversity (CBD), in particular Article 7 relating to identifying and monitoring key sites.